-1. an Application for Degree Candidacy for the Master of Education degree and declare a major area of emphasis;

-scores from either the Praxis Test, NTE, the GRE, or the Miller Analogies Test within the last five years.
+- 1. an Application for Degree Candidacy for the Master of Education degree and declare a major area of emphasis; - 2. scores from either the Praxis Principles of Learning & Teaching test, the GRE, or the Miller Analogies Test within the last five years.
 Equivalent score requirements are as follows: